 Jaspilite is a banded iron formation also known as banded ironstone.
 It occurs in the knolls between the cities of Negaunee and Ishpeming in the Upper Peninsula, predominantly on a hill called Jasper Hill.
 Jaspilite stones, consisting of alternating bands of light red jasper and hematite, represent some of the oldest rock formations in existence.
 They were created when banded layers of iron were common in Earth's crust, over 3,500 million years ago.

-The Best Central UP Rock Picking Beaches Although the shoreline from Whitefish Point heading west to Grand Marais offers some of the best agate finding opportunities around Lake Superior.
+The Best Central UP Rock Picking Beaches The shoreline from Whitefish Point heading west to Grand Marais offers some of the best agate finding opportunities around Lake Superior.
 These are some of the most accessible beaches, but are the most hunted.
-You'll have better chances by driving many miles down the back roads and some hiking.
+You'll have better chances by driving many miles down the back roads and doing some hiking.
 There are many isolated beaches that produce fine specimens.

 Lake Superior State Forest Beach